3

 Camber has watersports on the sea and also in nearby Lydd on the marshes.
 Kite surfing as well as surfing, kayaking and so much more can be enjoyed along the wide sweeping waters.

 For years the area known as Rye Bay, which stretches from Dungeness in Kent to Fairlight in Sussex via Camber Sands and Rye, has attracted creative types with its big skies and wild landscapes — perhaps most famously the film-maker Derek Jarman, who lived in Prospect Cottage on Dungeness.
-Now there is a new wave of artists, architects and interior designers who call the area their home.
+Now there is a new wave of artists, architects, and interior designers who call the area their home.

 Key attractions: